-The mission of ACSOS is to bring together researchers and industry practitioners that address these challenges to make resources, applications, and systems more autonomic, self-adaptive and self-organizing.
-ACSOS provides a forum to share and present their experiences, discuss challenges, and report state-of-the-art and in-progress research in all areas related to autonomic computing, self-adaptation, and self-organization.
+The mission of ACSOS is to provide an interdisciplinary forum for researchers and industry practitioners to address these challenges to make resources, applications, and systems more autonomic, self-adaptive, and self-organizing.
+ACSOS provides a venue to share and present their experiences, discuss challenges, and report state-of-the-art and in-progress research.
+The conference program will include technical research papers, in-practice experience reports, posters, demos, and a doctoral symposium.

 Call for Papers

-We invite novel contributions related to the fundamental understanding of autonomic computing, self-adaption and self-organization along with principles and practices of their engineering and application.
+We invite novel contributions related to the fundamental understanding of autonomic computing, self-adaptation, and self-organization along with principles and practices of their engineering and application.
+Selected papers from ACSOS 2020 will be invited for extensions in ACM Transactions on Autonomous and Adaptive Systems (TAAS).
 The topics of interest include, but are not limited to:

 - Autonomic and Self-* system properties: robustness; resilience; resource efficiency; stability; anti-fragility; diversity; self-reference and reflection; emergent behavior; computational awareness and self-awareness;